Home » PI Planning

 A successful PI planning event delivers two primary outputs:

-• Committed PI objectives – Each team creates a set of SMART objectives with the business value assigned by the Business Owners.
+• Committed PI objectives – Each team creates a set of PI objectives with a business value assigned by the Business Owners.

-• ART planning board – Highlighting the new feature delivery dates, feature dependencies among teams, and relevant milestones
+• ART planning board – Identifying new feature delivery dates, feature dependencies among teams, and relevant milestones

 For the event to be successful, preparation is required in three major areas: